Adrienek/Akhon_Module_5_Challenger/README.md

 # Akhon_Module_5_Challenger

-CODE IS IN : Pymaceuticals / Adrienek_Pymaceuticals.py
+CODE IS IN : Pymaceuticals / Adrienek_Pymaceuticals.ipynb